teachingaway/teachingaway.github.io/office-hours.md

 - - -

-**Disclaimer: Chatting at office hours does not make Adler Vermillion, LLP your lawyer.
-Do not tell us your confidential information.**
+**Disclaimer: Chatting at office hours does not make you a client of Adler Vermillion LLP.
+Do not tell us your confidential information.
+Informal chats are not legal advice.**

 - - -